mattngaw/enpassant/book/src/termsandnotation.md

 # Terms and Notation

-Conventionally unless otherwise specified, boards will be displayed from white's perspective.
+Conventionally, unless otherwise specified, boards will be displayed from white's perspective.

 A *rank* is a row on a chessboard.